-- 64. Local authorities are committed to sharing good practice and expert advice across national networks, including the ADES Resources network and SHoPS.
+- 81. Local authorities are committed to sharing good practice and expert advice across national networks, including the ADES Resources network and Scottish Heads of Property Services (SHoPS).
 During the operational periods of the last school year, local authorities have been modelling and developing practical approaches to implementation of the strategies in this guidance in order to achieve the regulatory requirement of 2 air changes per hour in classrooms.
-Feedback in September 2021 has indicated that strategies are working well, helping to identify any poorly ventilated spaces, plan maintenance or upgrade works, and provide reassurance to building users and wider stakeholders.
-Operational feedback will continue to be sought to validate the guidance, approach and inform any necessary updates. - 65.
+Feedback throughout 2021 has indicated that strategies are working well, helping to identify any poorly ventilated spaces, plan maintenance or upgrade works, and provide reassurance to building users and wider stakeholders.
+Operational feedback will continue to be sought to validate the guidance, approach and inform any necessary updates. - 82.
 This section of the guidance will be kept under careful review and updated in light of emerging science and practice.